MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch5.md

 # 5. Adding a button & resetting piece locations

-This section continues demonstrating the capabilities of the Mixed Reality Toolkit UX Tools plugin and building out the features of your chess app.
-You’ll create a new function and learn how to get references to Actors from your Level into a Blueprint.
+In the previous tutorial, you added Hand Interaction Actors to the Pawn and Manipulator components to the chess board, which made them both interactive.
+In this section, you'll continue working with the Mixed Reality Toolkit UX Tools plugin by building out the features of your chess app.
+This includes creating a new function and learning how to get references to Actors in a Blueprint.

 ## Objectives

-* Add a button to your project
+* Adding an interactive button
-* Create a new “Reset Location” function that sends a piece back to its original location
+* Creating a function to reset a pieces' location
-* Hook the button up to trigger the newly created function when pressed
+* Hooking the button up to trigger the function when pressed

-## Create a function to reset location
+## Creating a reset function

 1. Open **WhiteKing**.
 In the **My Blueprint** panel, click the “+” button next to the **Functions** section to create a new function.
 Name this function “Reset Location”.